“An examination of the breasts is part of good prenatal care and an excellent opportunity to discuss breastfeeding”.

 - Assessing for flat, retracting and inverted nipples

-- Assessment of colostrum
+- Assessment and harvesting of colostrum

 - The first feeding